nico2sh/materialish-progress/README.md

 * 1.0 Initial release
 * 1.1 The default speed is closer to the default progress wheel in Lollipop.
 Removed unused icons.
+* 1.2 Interpolated determinate progress, a new option to set a linear progress (which was de default before)

 License
 -------